awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

 1. Export the data manipulation language \(DML\) for your SQL Server databases that you want to migrate\.
 The DML is SQL code that inserts rows into the tables in your database\.

-   You can use SQL Studio Management Studio \(SSMS\) to export the DML\.
+   You can use SQL Server Management Studio \(SSMS\) to export the DML\.
 After connecting to your existing SQL Server instance, complete the following steps:

    1. Open the context menu \(right\-click\) for a database name\.